Gamelan Semara Winangun

 Balinese Gamelan in Ottawa, Canada

-The birth of Balinese style gamelan took place in the first half of the twentieth century; much of our repertoire comes from that period.
-Many of our compositions were penned by I Wayan Lotring one of Bali’s most famous musicians.
+The birth of Balinese-style gamelan took place in the first half of the twentieth century; much of our repertoire comes from that period.
+Many of our compositions were penned by I Wayan Lotring, one of Bali’s most famous musicians.
 Lotring actually has a Canadian connection – he helped Canadian composer Colin McPhee with his studies of Balinese music in the 1930s.

 The list below is not our full repertoire but is representative of the types of pieces we play.
 The recordings come from a session in early 2008.